Atlas7/would-you-rather/README.md

 This is a personal project - to build a ReactJS Single Page Web Application, using the [ReactJS Program Redux-Immutable Curriculum](https://github.com/ReactjsProgram/Redux-Immutable-Curriculum) as a baseline starting point.

-Aim: master web app development skill, be creative, and apply newly found tricks from the internet as the project goes.
+- **Aim**: master web app development skill, be creative, and apply newly found tricks from the internet as the project goes.

-Development Tools: ReactJS, WebPack, ES6+, Immutable, Babel, File loaders (e.g. CSS and Images), Redux, etc.
+- **Development Tools**: ReactJS, WebPack, ES6+, Immutable, Babel, File loaders (e.g. CSS and Images), Redux, etc.

+- **Test Tools**: Mocha, Chai, and "chai-immutable" - for Test Driven Development (TDD) - particular handy for writing Redux reducers and complex logic.

 # Development Instruction